Francis Scott Key Bridge in Baltimore collapses after column hit by large ship; search and rescue underway

 "Earthquake — sounded like a big bash of thunder," the resident said.
 "And then just like I said it felt like an earthquake, the whole house vibrated.
 Like my house was falling down."

-The resident said he never thought in his "wildest dreams" he would see something like this happen.
+The man said he never thought in his "wildest dreams" he would see something like this happen.

-The MidAtlantic Coast Guard told CBS News the 948-foot Singapore-flagged cargo ship Dali had struck the bridge.
-It was apparently en route from Baltimore to Colombo, Sri Lanka.

-Reuters reports that the ship's owner, Synergy Marine Group, said the cause of the collision wasn't known but all crew members were accounted for and there were no reports of any injuries to any of them.

 U.S. Transportation Secretary Pete Buttigieg said on social media that he's "spoken with Gov. Moore and Mayor Scott to offer USDOT's support following the vessel strike and collapse of the Francis Scott Key bridge.
 Rescue efforts remain underway and drivers in the Baltimore area should follow local responder guidance on detours and response."